turbot/powerpipe-docs/docs/develop/using-ai.md

 ## Getting Started

-While AI often works well with simple requests like "Create a control for [requirement]", here are some structured prompts and workflows we use at Turbot that you may find helpful as starting points.
+While AI often works well with simple requests like "Create a control for [requirement]", here are some prompts we use at Turbot that you may find helpful as starting points.

 ### Prerequisites

 1. Open the mod repository in your IDE (Cursor, VS Code, Windsurf, etc.) to give AI tools access to all existing code and documentation.
 2. Ensure you have Powerpipe installed with all necessary plugins configured.
 3. Set up access to the cloud providers or systems you'll be evaluating.
-4. Configure the [Powerpipe MCP server](https://github.com/turbot/steampipe-mcp) which allows the agent to inspect and run controls.
+4. Configure the [Powerpipe MCP server](https://github.com/turbot/powerpipe-mcp) which allows the agent to inspect and run controls.

-### Step 1: Understand Conventions
+### Understand Conventions

 First, review existing controls and conventions to ensure consistency: